mtaksel/mtaksel/README.md

 ###

-<p align="center">Feel free to connect with me here on GitHub or other social media platforms if you're interested in discussing game development, QA methodologies, or just want to share your favorite gaming moments!</p>
+<p align="center">I’m always open to connecting with others in the fields of game development and QA testing.
+Whether you’re interested in discussing methodologies, sharing insights, or talking about the latest gaming trends, feel free to reach out to me on GitHub or through my other social media platforms!</p>

 ###